JonasStjerne/personalized-weather-displayer/README.md

                    "max": 30
                }
             }
-      },
-      ...
+      }
 ]
 ```

 ## Run the application
-First dowload the repository.
+First, download the repository.

 ### Run on a server
-To run the application on a server upload the contens of the `public` directory to the server.
+To run the application on a server upload the contents of the `public` directory to the server.

 ### Run locally
 Run it locally by opening the file `public/index.html` with a browser